comprna/SUPPA/README.md

 event3	<psi_value>	<psi_value>	<psi_value>	<psi_value>
 ```

-and the transcript expression file could be of the form:
+and the transcript expression file should be then of the form:

 ```
 sample1	sample2	sample3	sample4